 the brewery for some local tap beer and a bite. * if you write a trip advisor review for them, they'll give you a free beer!
 I recommend not leaving your car wash duties (as much as a drag as it is) for that last minute.
 If they're super busy, it could take a long time for your car to be ready, and if you return your vehicle unwashed, the rental company can charge you a higher fee than a car wash would.
 We were as neat as possible, but the Yucatan's a beach area, so there'll be sand in your car and wet seats no matter how tidy you try to be; keep this in mind while planning, especially if needing to take a flight out...
 Up next, join us for Mexico Part II -- CDMX, Puebla & Oaxaca.

 Additional Day trips in the Yucatan

-* Isla Holbox ; Over night stay.
-Drive from Cancun to Chiquila ( 2hr drive ) then take a Ferry from Chiquila to Isla Holbox ( 15 min ) This island although becoming more and more popular is still not as commercial as Tulum, with unfinished roads, shallow waters and magical sunsets, come here to unwind and relax having some awesome local ceviche, night festivals and the chance to swim with whale sharks.
+* Isla Holbox; Overnight stay.
+Drive from Cancun to Chiquila (2hr drive).
+Take a Ferry from Chiquila to Isla Holbox (15 min).
+Although becoming more and more popular, this island is still not as commercial as Tulum.
+With unfinished roads, shallow waters, and magical sunsets, come here to unwind and relax, having some incredible local ceviche, night festivals, and the chance to swim with whale sharks.